TAKE THE PLEDGE: COMMIT TO PERSONAL STEPS TO REDUCE NITROGEN POLLUTION

 Grass is mostly water and so it takes a short period of time for clippings to decompose and provide natural, slow-release nitrogen for a thriving, healthy lawn.
 Leaving grass clippings on the lawn allows you to lessen the amount of fertilizer you apply by up to 25%, if you use fertilizer at all.
 Do not cut off more than the top one-third and keep the height of the grass at least three inches high, which encourages deeper healthier roots.
 Taller grass slows the rate of runoff and a deeper, denser root system will absorb more water (and prevent erosion and suppress weeds).

-3. Replace your septic system or cesspool.
+3. Replace your septic system or cesspool with an innovative and advanced treatment system.

 4. Sweep it up.